-39 1 INTRODUCTION
+1 INTRODUCTION

-40 The 2013 Supplement to the 2006 IPCC Guidelines for National Greenhouse Gas Inventories: Wetlands 41 (Wetlands Supplement) provides methods for estimating anthropogenic emissions and removals of greenhouse 42 gases from wetlands.
-The term wetlands is taken to refer to lands with wet and drained soils, and constructed 43 wetlands for wastewater treatment.
-This is broader than the coverage in the 2006 IPCC Guidelines for National 44 Greenhouse Gas Inventories2 (2006 IPCC Guidelines), where managed wetlands are defined as lands where the 45 water table is artificially changed (e.g. drained or raised) or those created through human activity (e.g. damming 46 a river) and that are not Forest Land, Cropland, Grassland or Settlements.
-The emissions and removals from 47 wetlands addressed in the Wetlands Supplement can occur under any land-use category or other relevant category 48 of the 2006 IPCC Guidelines.
+The 2013 Supplement to the 2006 IPCC Guidelines for National Greenhouse Gas Inventories: Wetlands (Wetlands Supplement) provides methods for estimating anthropogenic emissions and removals of greenhouse gases from wetlands and drained soils.
+The scope of the Wetlands Supplement is broader than the coverage of Wetlands in the 2006 IPCC Guidelines for National Greenhouse Gas Inventories2 (2006 IPCC Guidelines), where managed wetlands are defined as lands where the water table is artificially changed (i.e. lowered or raised) or those created through human activity (e.g. damming a river) and that do not fall into Forest Land, Cropland, or Grassland categories.
+The emissions and removals from wetlands and drained soils addressed in the Wetlands Supplement can occur under any land-use category or other relevant category of the 2006 IPCC Guidelines.
+The guidance in the Wetlands Supplement is not intended to change the allocation of wetlands for reporting purposes.

-The guidance provided is supplementary to that contained in the 2006 IPCC Guidelines, which provide methodologies for estimating national anthropogenic emissions by sources and removals by sinks of greenhouse gases not controlled by the Montreal Protocol.3 The content of the 2006 IPCC Guidelines on wetlands is restricted to peatlands drained and managed for peat extraction, conversion to flooded lands, and some guidance for drained organic soils.
-It is therefore incomplete; it does not cover all wetlands types and does not characterize all of the significant activities occurring on the wetlands that it does cover (e.g., rewetting of peatlands is not included).
+The guidance provided is supplementary to that contained in the 2006 IPCC Guidelines, which provide methodologies for estimating national anthropogenic emissions by sources and removals by sinks of greenhouse gases not controlled by the Montreal Protocol3.
+The content of the 2006 IPCC Guidelines on wetlands is restricted to peatlands drained and managed for peat extraction, conversion to flooded lands, and some guidance for drained organic soils.
+It is therefore incomplete; it does not cover all wetland types and does not characterize all of the significant activities occurring on wetlands that are covered (e.g. rewetting of peatlands is not included).

 This Wetlands Supplement supplements the 2006 IPCC Guidelines by filling in gaps in the coverage and providing updated information reflecting scientific advances.
-This includes updating of default emission factors.
-It covers inland peatlands and other wetlands on mineral soils, coastal wetlands including mangrove forests, tidal marshes and seagrass meadows, and constructed wetlands for wastewater treatment.
-For the reasons described subsequently, the Wetlands Supplement does not provide guidance on permanently flooded lands such as
+This includes updating of emission factors.
+It covers inland organic soils and wetlands on mineral soils, coastal wetlands including mangrove forests, tidal marshes and seagrass meadows, and constructed wetlands for wastewater treatment.
+For the reasons described subsequently, the Wetlands Supplement does not provide guidance on permanently flooded lands such as reservoirs.